arbor-sim/arbor/doc/co_morphology.rst

 A *segment* is a frustum (cylinder or truncated cone), with the centre and radius at each end defined by a pair of points.
-In other words, in Arbor the radius between two points is interpolated linearly, resulting in either a cylinder (equal radii) or truncated cone (differing radii), centered at the line through the pair of points.
+In other words, in Arbor the radius between two points is interpolated linearly, resulting in either a cylinder (equal radii) or truncated cone (differing radii), centred at the line through the pair of points.

 .. csv-table::
    :widths: 10, 10, 30